-Replacement awards can be obtained for an additional fee to:
+Replacement awards can be obtained to:

 - recognise a name change

 - replace a damaged award

 - replace a lost award or

 - replace an award marked to indicate outstanding fees.

 Note: Additional copies of awards cannot be issued, that is, you can't have more than one copy of an award at any given time.